eugene-software/EZANetwork/README.md

 ## Installation

 ### Cocoapods
-CBCBluetooth is available through [CocoaPods](https://cocoapods.org).
+EZANetwork is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby